Simple Square wave to Sine Wave Converter

 VC = V (e-(t/RC))

-Therefore, from the above two formulas, the RC time constant is an important factor to determine how much charge the capacitor stores as well as how much discharging is done for the capacitor during an RC time constant.
-If we select the value of the capacitor as 0.1uF and the resistor as 100 k-ohms like the below image, it will have a time constant of 10 mili-seconds.
+Therefore, from the above two formulas, the RC time constant is an important factor to determine how much charge the capacitor stores, as well as how much discharging is done for the capacitor during an RC time constant.
+If we select the value of the capacitor as 0.1uF and the resistor as 100 k-ohms, like the image below, it will have a time constant of 10 milliseconds.
+The RC time constant is significant in the square wave to sine wave converter circuit diagram, as it affects how the square wave to sine wave conversion is initially accomplished, as the exponential charging curve is the first step in smoothing the wave.

 First RC Network Stage